amhayslip/js-excercises/README.md

 ```

 ## Declaring Functions
 When declaring a function, we use spaces around the <strong>function</strong> keywork, and one after the <strong>()</strong>.
 Everything that goes inside the function body (inside of the brackets <strong>{}</strong>) goes on it's own line (or multiple lines depending on what your write inside the function.
 Everything inside the function with be indented once (use the "tab" key for this).
-Below are some good and bad examples.
+Below are some good and bad examples:

 good
 ```javascript